publicocean0/bon/README.md

  * 19 regexp
  * 20 bitset

 The numbers are serialized in big endian order.
+The properties names are encoded in a 64bit binary(accepted characters are a-z, A-Z,0-9, _ ,$).

 Javascript library